Skip to main content

 How to Accept a Job Offer: Letter and Email Examples for 2026

-Accepting a job offer should feel exciting, but the details still matter.
+Accepting a job offer is exciting, but the details still matter.
 These examples help you confirm the role, salary, start date, and next steps clearly before you reply.

 Before You Send Your Job Offer Acceptance Letter or Email

 A job offer acceptance letter is more than a polite yes.
-It should confirm the position, start date, salary, work location, reporting line, and any conditions already agreed.
-The tone can be warm, but the details still need to be clear.
+It should confirm the position, start date, salary, work location, reporting line, and any conditions already discussed and agreed.
+The tone can be warm, but the message still needs to stay clear and specific.

-Before you reply, read the offer letter, contract, benefits summary, and any onboarding instructions carefully.
+Before replying, carefully review the offer letter, contract, benefits summary, and any onboarding instructions.
 If something important is missing or different from what was discussed, ask for clarification before accepting in writing.

-If you are leaving another job, avoid resigning until the offer is clear enough for your situation, especially if the offer depends on background checks, references, right-to-work documents, or final contract approval.
+If you are leaving another job, avoid resigning until the offer is clear and final enough for your situation, especially if it depends on background checks, references, right-to-work verification, or final contract approval.

 Standard Job Offer Acceptance Email

-A clear standard job offer acceptance email for confirming the role, salary, start date, and next steps without sounding stiff or overexcited.
+A straightforward standard job offer acceptance email for confirming the role, salary, start date, and next steps without sounding stiff or overly enthusiastic.

 Dear [Hiring Manager Name],

-Thank you for offering me the position of [Job Title] with [Company Name].
+Thank you for offering me the position of [Job Title] at [Company Name].
 I am pleased to accept the offer and look forward to joining the team.

-I understand that my start date will be [Start Date], with a salary of [Salary Amount] and the employment terms outlined in the offer letter dated [Offer Date].
-Please let me know if there is anything else you need from me before then.
+I understand that my start date will be [Start Date], with a salary of [Salary Amount], and that the employment terms are as outlined in the offer letter dated [Offer Date].
+Please let me know if you need anything further from me before then.

-I will review and complete any onboarding documents as soon as they are sent.
-I am looking forward to starting and contributing to [Company Name].
+I will review and complete any onboarding documents as soon as they are provided.
+I look forward to starting and contributing to [Company Name].

 Kind regards,